jer033/immersion/README.md

 - inquire.php : Redirects after inquiring
 - rate.php : Redirects after submitting feedback
 - faq.php : Frequently Asked Questions
+- register.php : New user registration'
+- regsuccess.php

 TO BE DONE:
 - Create a login and logout page
+- CHange the link in regsuccess.php to login.php
 - Host MySQL for the feedback form